Laragear/EmailLogin/README.md

 ## Security

-If you discover any security related issues, please email darkghosthunter@gmail.com instead of using the issue tracker.
+If you discover any security related issues, please [use the online form](https://github.com/Laragear/EmailLogin/security).

 ### Blocking authentication after the email is sent.